picotech/picosdk-picovna-ni-labview-examples/README.md

 Examples are provided as a set of LabVIEW vi files.

-The examples act as ActiveX clients, while the *PicoVNA 2* applications act as ActiveX servers.
+The examples act as ActiveX clients, while the *PicoVNA 2* and *PicoVNA 3*  applications act as ActiveX servers.

 ## Getting started